idan288/Web-Based-Multiplayer-Battleship-Game/README.md

 # Web-Based-Multiplayer-Battleship-Game
-a multiplayer Battleship game in HTML/JavaScript, with Client-Server coordination.</br>
+A multiplayer Battleship game in HTML/JavaScript, with Client-Server coordination.</br>
 Server side code was written in Java using Tomcat server.

+**can run the project with the war file using Tomcat.